-A North Carolina Certified Site reduces the risks associated with development.
+A North Carolina Certified Site reduces the risks associated with development and provides a way for your community to offer company site selectors additional confidence about a development location.

 - Price and availability